Also shopping for a mortgage? Check your Loan Estimate with Fair Loan Check

 A Loan Estimate (LE) is the 3-page estimate your lender provides within 3 days of application.
 A Closing Disclosure is the final 5-page form with actual costs, sent 3 days before closing.
 Under TRID tolerance rules, certain fees cannot increase at all from LE to CD, others by no more than 10%.
 If your lender exceeded those limits, they must refund the difference.
 How to compare them → Still reviewing your Loan Estimate?
 Analyze it with Fair Loan Check →

 Quick Check is $29 (top 3 overcharges, total savings estimate).
-Full Report is $49 (complete line-by-line audit, ready-to-send negotiation email, pushback scripts per fee, interest rate and escrow analysis).
+Full Report is $49 (complete line-by-line audit, ready-to-send negotiation email, fair amounts for every fee, interest rate and escrow analysis).

 A doc prep fee ($75–$600) is charged by lenders for preparing your loan documents.
 It's widely considered a junk fee because document preparation is already included in the origination charge.
 The CFPB has specifically called it out as an unnecessary closing cost.
 How to get it removed →